 The Human Resources and Compensation Committee may, at any time and from time to time, grant stock options to participants in such number as the Human Resources and Compensation Committee determines in its discretion.
-Stock options may consist of non-qualified stock options, incentive stock options, or any combinations of the foregoing awards.
+Stock options may consist of non-qualified stock options, incentive stock options, or both.

 Stock options provide the right to purchase shares at a price not less than their fair market value on the date of grant (which date may not be earlier than the date that the Human Resources and Compensation Committee takes action with respect to such grants).
-The fair market value of our common stock as reported on the New York Stock Exchange on September 12, 2016 was \$122.86 per share.
+The value of our common stock as reported on the New York Stock Exchange on August 23, 2019 was \$158.03 per share.
 No stock options may be exercised more than 10 years from the date of grant.
 No participant may be granted stock options for more than 1,000,000 shares in any three-year period.